-The confidentiality of substance use disorder patient records maintained by this program is protected by Federal law and regulations.
-Generally, the program may not say to a person outside the program that a patient attends the program, or disclose any information identifying a patient as an alcohol or drug abuser, unless:
+The confidentiality of substance use disorder treatment records maintained by this program is protected by Federal law and regulations.
+Generally, the program may not say to a person outside the program that a person attends the program, or disclose any information identifying a person as an alcohol or drug abuser, unless:

-1. The patient consents in writing.

-2. The disclosure is allowed by a court order.

-3. The disclosure is made pursuant to an agreement with a qualified service organization/business associate.

-4. The disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation.
+- 1. The person receiving services consents in writing. - 2.
+The disclosure is allowed by a court order. - 3.
+The disclosure is made pursuant to an agreement with a qualified service organization/business associate. - 4.
+The disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation.